rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 ## Overall Impression

-The SF2T felt more remote and more varied than we had expected.
-Its strongest quality was the succession of different landscapes: city edge, mountain forest, alpine lakes, high passes, canyons, creeks, open fields, forest roads, and finally the approach to Taos.
+A beautiful trail overall.
+Pam has clearly accomplished something extraordinary.
+We are very grateful.
+The trail's strongest quality was the succession of different landscapes: city edge, mountain forest, alpine lakes, high passes, canyons, creeks, open fields, forest roads, and finally the approach to Taos.
 It also had enough rough edges - route-finding, long connectors, road walking, weather exposure, and dry stretches - to feel less like a conventional, fully standardized long-distance trail and more like a developing route that rewards flexibility.

 That was part of its appeal.
-The trip gave us both sustained solitude and a surprising amount of trail community, from the hikers we repeatedly crossed paths with to the people we met at campgrounds.
-If there is one image that captures the route for Buck, it is Infinity Field at night: cows settled in the grass, canyon walls in the dark, and coyotes calling from all sides.

-That's all from me.
-Now it's time to hear from Tumblin' Tan.
+The trip gave us both sustained solitude (e.g., 36 hours without seeing anyone, from Lake Stewart to Truchas Lake) and a surprising amount of trail community, from the hikers we repeatedly crossed paths with to the people we met at campgrounds.
+If there is one memory that recalls the route for Buckaroo, it is Infinity Field at night: cows settled in the grass, canyon walls in the dark, and coyotes calling from all sides.
+But that's enough from Buck; let's hear from Tumblin' Tan.

 ---

 # Appendix: Tumblin' Tan's Trail Journal

-*Transcribed from Lauren's handwritten trail notebook and lightly organized for readability.
-Capitalization, punctuation, and paragraph breaks have been regularized, while the substance and voice have been preserved.
-Crossed-out words have generally been omitted.
-Where the scan skips notebook pages, the gap is marked rather than reconstructed.*

 ## Day 1 - Santa Fe to Borrego Trail